Mayan-S/Mayan-S/README.md

 - Next year, I will be pursuing a minor in Sustainable Energy to deepen my understanding of how energy systems can contribute to cleaner, more efficient communities <!-- and guide me toward a career that makes a meaningful impact -->

-- I am <!-- also --> looking for a co-op opportunity for Summer 2026, where I can gain hands-on experience, learn from real projects, and explore which direction I want to take my career in electrical engineering
+- I am <!-- also --> looking for a co-op opportunity for Summer 2026, where I can gain hands-on experience, learn from practical projects, and explore which direction I want to take my career in electrical engineering

 <br />